zephyrproject-rtos/zephyr/doc/contribute/bin_blobs.rst

 Fetching blobs
 ==============

-Blobs are fetched from official third-party sources via a :ref:`west extension command <west-blobs>`, which users can run to this effect.
-The extension command implementation is hosted in the main zephyr repository.
-This is required to give the project overall control over the mechanism used to fetch the blobs.
+Blobs are fetched from official third-party sources by the :ref:`west blobs command <west-blobs>` command.

 The blobs themselves must be specified in the :ref:`module.yml
 <modules-bin-blobs>` files included in separate Zephyr :ref:`module repositories